Learn how to make a good product requirements document (PRD) for your hardware and IoT product. Shape an idea into a successful requirements document.

 0. Make your market research and validate your product idea with potential customers

-Although the topic is slightly different, we still want to make 3 points to emphasize the importance of validating your idea before defining the hardware and software of your future product:
+Although the topic is slightly different, we still want to make 3 points to emphasize the importance of validating your idea before outlining product design specification:

 - Share your ideas with potential customers and listen to their feedback and suggestions.